urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 51. From the Earth to the Stars
-> **Target Words**: `astronaut, awake, courage, float, grant, gravity, jewel, miner, mineral, participate, permission, pour, presence, raw, satellite, scale, skip, stretch, telescope, underground`
+> `astronaut, awake, courage, float, grant, gravity, jewel, miner, mineral, participate, permission, pour, presence, raw, satellite, scale, skip, stretch, telescope, underground`

 Jeremy was from a family of miners.
 Like them, he worked underground during the day.
 His job was to gather raw minerals and jewels.
 Each night after work, he lay awake in an open field.
 With his telescope, he looked at the stars.
 He was amazed by the scale of space.
 He wished someday he might travel there.